 - Provide Arab women researchers with platforms to showcase their intellect, capability and contribution.

-Awla's theme in its first cycle is about “The role of women in agriculture prosperity".
+AWLA's theme is about “The role of women in agriculture prosperity".
 Opening doors for Arab women researchers to strengthen their intellectual collaboration by exchanging ideas, good practices and stories on the difference women can make in agriculture.

 To develop a cadre of aspiring Arab women researchers who are equipped with the knowledge and skills to make a positive difference in agriculture sustainability, in their countries in particular and the Arab region as a whole.